soeaver/Pytorch_Mask_RCNN/README.md

 * `./postprocess`: For the model's output...

-* `./README`: This package contains image will showed on the Gitlab.
+* `./README`: This package contains image will showed on the Github.

 ## Demo
 Change the path of the model at `demo.py`, and then run: